Foxconn appears to reverse course again after talking to Trump

 Under the initial agreement, Foxconn promised to hire 13,000 workers, the majority of whom would build advanced TV screens at the plant.

-But on Wednesday a furor erupted when another top company official named Louis Woo, in an interview with Reuters, blindsided Trump and the other project supporters by announcing that the company was rethinking its plans and would hire mostly engineers and researchers for the Wisconsin campus and build the advanced TV screens elsewhere because it considers American labor too expensive.
+But a furor erupted Wednesday when another top company official named Louis Woo, in an interview with Reuters, blindsided Trump and the other project supporters by announcing that the company was rethinking its plans.
+He said the company would hire mostly engineers and researchers for the Wisconsin campus and build the advanced TV screens elsewhere, because it considers American labor too expensive.

-Then on Friday the company issued another statement apparently aimed at quelling concerns with an assertion it is “moving forward with plans to build an advanced manufacturing facility” and that the project would include a “liquid crystal module backend packaging plant” and a “high precision molding factory.”
+On Friday, however, the company issued the statement apparently aimed at quelling concerns with an assertion that it is “moving forward with plans to build an advanced manufacturing facility.”
+It said that the project would include a “liquid crystal module backend packaging plant” and a “high precision molding factory.”